So, how do you ensure your speech is the best best man speech possible?

 GET HIS OTHER MATES INVOLVED

 As well as the anecdotes, have a good look at the man himself.
-Identify his unusual mannerisms, his quirky habits, anything that makes him ‘him’.
+Identify his unusual mannerisms, his quirky habits, and anything that makes him ‘him’.
 What do his friends and family know him for?
 Is it his Dev Anand impressions, his obsession with cricket, or his ability to eat three kathi rolls in a row once the bars close?

 Of course, as well as his questionable traits, you need to think carefully about his good ones.